 The first thing you have to consider is whether to use Roman chamomile or German chamomile.
 The two plants are very similar in appearance, although German chamomile can grow to twice the size of Roman chamomile.
 However, concerning their efficacy, they are practically the same.
-You can find a tea of both varieties.
+You can find tea of both varieties.

 Fresh Chamomile vs. Dry Chamomile

 The second thing you have to consider—something which is far more important—is whether you use fresh chamomile or dried chamomile.
 In an ideal world, you would be able to go outside to the garden and pick your own chamomile.
-However, this isn’t necessarily possible, and most consumers would prefer to buy it than grow it.
+However, this isn’t necessarily possible, and most consumers would prefer to buy it than grow it themselves.

 Considering the manufacturing process, getting chamomile to the majority of consumers would be impossible without drying.
-That’s because it would take too long to pick, pack and ship to each customer.
+That’s because it would take too long to pick, pack, and ship to each customer.
 Make sure that whatever chamomile you buy, you buy one that’s good quality.
 That’s why the vast majority of affordable chamomile on the market is dried.

 Dried chamomile can retain its flavor and chemical profile for a year after drying.
-However, the process of drying something—whether it be coffee, tea leaves, chamomile or beef jerky—can change it when not done right (like at too high a temperature).
+However, the process of drying something—whether it be coffee, tea leaves, chamomile, or beef jerky—can change it when not done right (like at too high a temperature).
 You have to be careful to avoid low-quality chamomile.

 Premium vs. Basic

 The final consideration you’ll have to make is whether to opt for a premium or basic brand.
 Basic brands are good because they allow anyone and everyone to enjoy chamomile.
-There are some great options available, but even so, you would be better off choosing a higher end brand.
+There are some great options available, but even so, you would be better off choosing a higher-end brand.
 Let’s take a look at why.